 As can be seen, there are many benefits of considering a living trust a part of your estate plan.
 We, of course, recommend that you consult with an attorney experienced with all aspects of estate planning.
 Above all, do not do nothing.
 Otherwise, state law determines who is entitled to your estate upon your death; you will be left out of the decision.
 Since a will or living trust is often the last word you will have with your loved ones, it is important to take adequate steps to make sure your wishes are carried out.

 William H. Coleman, a partner at Coleman & Horowitt, LLP, is the head of the firm’s Estate Planning and Business Transactions department.
 Mr. Coleman has over 20 years of experience in the estate planning field and is certified by the State Bar of California Board of Legal Specialization as a specialist in estate planning, probate and trust.
 He is a frequent speaker on estate planning topics for the California Education of the Bar and the National Business Institute.
-If you have any questions regarding this article, or would like to meet with Mr. Coleman to discuss your estate planning needs, please call him at (559) 248-4820.
-Mr. Coleman can also be reached by e-mail at firstname.lastname@example.org
+If you have any questions regarding this article, or would like to meet with someone to discuss your estate planning needs, please call us at (559) 248-4820.
+We can also be reached by e-mail at firstname.lastname@example.org